World War II Virtual Reality

-Imagine taking a field trip to Pearl Harbor, Normandy, France, Bastogne, Belgium, or Italy.
+Imagine a 360 degree immersive field trip to Pearl Harbor, Normandy, France, Bastogne, Belgium, or Italy.

-Don’t imagine if, for your students, let’s do it and discover World War II’s most famous battle sites and events right from your own classroom or the comfort of your family room.
+Discover World War II’s most famous battle sites and events right from your classroom or the comfort of your family room.

-“Stand” on Omaha Beach or visit Pearl Harbor while hearing from the veterans who were actually there.
+“Stand” on Omaha Beach or visit Pearl Harbor while hearing from the veterans there.
 “Wade” in the water.
 “Touch” the bunkers or sand.
 “Walk” onto the USS Arizona at Pearl Harbor or “into” the American Cemetery in Normandy or the Punchbowl Cemetery on the island of Oahu.

 That’s the power of VR!